What is autism?

 Symptoms almost always start before a child is 3 years old.
 Usually, parents first notice that their toddler has not started talking yet and is not acting like other children the same age.
-But it is not unusual for a child to start to talk at the same time as other children the same age, then lose his or her language skills.
+But it is not unusual for a child with autism to start to talk at the same time as other children the same age, then lose his or her language skills.

 Symptoms of autism include:

 There is no "typical" person with autism.
 People can have many different kinds of behaviors, from mild to severe.
 Parents often say that their child with autism prefers to play alone and does not make eye contact with other people.

 Autism may also include other problems: